ken862734801/Calculator/README.md

 The goal of this Odin Project assignment was to create a functioning calculator using HTML, CSS, and Javascript.
 [Link to the Assignment](https://www.theodinproject.com/lessons/foundations-calculator)

-The calculator is functioning for the most part; however, I have yet to include error messages, implemented regex to prevent the use of multiple decimals, missing parentheses, or a maximum character display limit.
+The calculator is functioning for the most part; however, I have yet to include error messages.

 I used javascript to allow users to choose between two colorways.